This was my pumpkin! Yes, those are gummi worms dangling from the nostrils. :-) I found the design here.

 But then came Chapter 40.
 (I see you gasp out there in the blogosphere.
 SHORT chapters, people.
 Very short.)
 Isla takes a first, can't-back-out-now step in making a Da Vinci-style flying contraption.
 To tell you more would spoil the magic, but my heart rushed out to hug Isla in that moment and hasn't let her go since.

 Remember Sharon Creech's early novels?
-The Newbery Medal-winning Walk Two Moons and my personal favorite Chasing Redbird?
+The Newbery Medal-winning Walk Two Moonsand my personal favorite Chasing Redbird?
 This novel reminds me of those, with a little Fly Away Home mixed in.

 (Did you ever see that movie?
 With a young, brunette, pre-Sookie Anna Paquin?
 In middle school, that movie ranked right up there with Mulan, A Little Princess, and the Secret Garden on my list of Best Films of All Time.
 I watched it over and over.)

-Watch this, if only to giggle at the 90's outfits
+the movie in six minutes Watch this, if only to giggle at the 90's outfits

 Flyaway features swans, yes, but the way that Madeleine L'Engle's A Ring of Endless Light features dolphins.
 It's really about how terrible things can happen to a person and her family, and what you do to emotionally survive when you can't do anything to make the situation better (ie. to make a sick person well).
 It's about how brave you have to be just to endure a wait at hospital bedside when you might lose someone you love.